 Even as road miles have increased nearly 20 miles since the mid-1980's, while manning has decreased by roughly a third during the same period, the Department has generally been able to keep pace with essential routine infrastructure maintenance.
-Some progress has been made in chipping away at the backlog of more major work as the extra burdens of storm cleanup have allowed, though a lot of important tasks continue to be deferred.
+Some progress has been made in chipping away at the backlog of more major work, though a lot of important tasks are deferred and continue to expand as deterioration advances or needs otherwise become evident.